19hours/sg-statutes/Accountants Act - AA2004.md

 #### Right of appeal against decision of Oversight Committee

-20\.

-—(1)  An applicant for approval by the Oversight Committee of —

-(a) a company or proposed company as an accounting corporation;
+20\.—(1)  An applicant for approval by the Oversight Committee of —(a) a company or proposed company as an accounting corporation;

 (b) a firm or proposed firm as an accounting firm;